 Depending on which crossing alternative is selected, between two and five homes constructed before 1954 will be disrupted or displaced.
-Crossing A doesn't displace any BHFs but it disrupts three, Crossing B displaces three BHFs, Crossing C1 will displace five BHFs (including a historic monument) and Crossing C2 will displace three BHFs (including a historic monument).
+Crossing A does not displace any BHFs but it disrupts three BHFs, Crossing B displaces three BHFs, Crossing C1 will displace five BHFs (including a historic monument) and Crossing C2 will displace three BHFs (including an historic monument).